python/devguide/getting-started/pull-request-lifecycle.rst

 #. :ref:`Create a new branch in Git <pullrequest-steps>` from the
    ``main`` branch

 #.
-Work on changes (e.g. fix a bug or add a new feature)
+Work on changes: fix a bug or add a new feature

 #. :ref:`Run tests <runtests>` and ``make patchcheck``